General Interview Guide

 Think about the skills you have that connect to the job you’re interviewing for.
 For example, if a job description talks about the importance of teamwork, think about your experiences working on a team, and which of those experiences might demonstrate to an employer that you would be a good teammate.
 Work your way through the entire job description to map your skills and experiences to the job.

 There are many tools to help you learn more about companies and their interview practices.
 Vault has industry guides that can give you some insight into how industries generally approach interviewing.
-Glassdoor users submit interview questions they were asked in interviews, which is a great way to get familiar with a company’s interviewing style.
-And LinkedIn is a good place to find Georgetown alumni who have worked for the organization you’re interviewing with and connect with them to learn more about the company.
+Glassdoor users submit interview questions they were asked in interviews, and reading them is a great way to familiarize with a company’s interviewing style.
+LinkedIn is a good place to find Georgetown alumni who have worked for the organization you’re interviewing with and connect with them to learn more about the company.

 This kind of homework almost always pays off.
 When an interviewer asks you why you want to work for them and not their competitors, it’s helpful to be able to answer with an anecdote about what you learned about the company in all the research you’ve done.